 Exemptions: Students will be exempt from taking courses in the subjects covered by the National Dental Board Examination, Part I, which are: Gross Anatomy and Neuroanatomy; Embryology; Biochemistry; Physiology; Microbiology and Cariology; General Pathology and Systems Pathology; Immunology; Oral Histology; and Dental Anatomy.
 Exemptions may be granted for subjects tested on the National Board Dental Examination, Part II.

-Complete Dentures, Fixed Prosthodontics, Endodontics, Operative Dentistry, Orthodontics, Removable Partial Dentures, Intro to Dental Clinic and Axium, Medicine III Seminar, Oral Pathology, Dental pharmacology, Implant Dentistry, Oral & Maxillofacial Surgery, Radiology Workshop
+Complete Dentures, Fixed Prosthodontics, Endodontics, Pediatric Dentistry, Operative Dentistry, Orthodontics, Removable Partial Dentures, Intro to Dental Clinic and Axium, Medicine III Seminar, Oral Pathology, Dental pharmacology, Implant Dentistry, Oral & Maxillofacial Surgery, Radiology Workshop

 Graduation Dates and Requirements